AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 afl-fuzz will be just one of the frontends to this library.

-We will code it entirely in C starting from the existing AFl++ codebase for the maximum compatibility.
+We will code it entirely in C starting from the existing AFL++ codebase for the maximum compatibility.
 One of our goals is to allow a DBI or a debugger to inject the entire library in a target process (like in frida-fuzzer, but better and *NOT* in Javascript).

 Imagine injecting the library in a Windows application with a DLL injection with a harness that fuzzes an API with a structured mutator and without coverage.
 Or maybe with hardware feedback as coverage, or using a DBI, there is a landscape of possibilities.

 ## Multiple fuzzers in one

-Imagine that you built 2 fuzzers but wants to share their results, we don't want to synchronize testcases anymore (we will ofc maintain the possibility to do that ofc for backward compatibility with AFL but seriously we want to deprecate it).
+Imagine that you built 2 fuzzers but want to share their results, we don't want to synchronize testcases anymore (we will maintain the possibility to do that ofc for backward compatibility with AFL but seriously we want to deprecate it).

-You can define these 2 fuzzers, run the first one a thread and run, e.g., 3 instances of the seconds running on 3 threads.
+You can define these 2 fuzzers, run the first one in a thread and run, e.g., 3 instances of the second running on 3 threads.
 All in the same process sharing results immediately.

 There are several multithreaded fuzzers, most notably honggfuzz, but our idea is to go further and have different configurations running in different threads, not simply a multithreaded fuzzer.